‘Jersey Shore’ Star Deena Nicole Cortese Practices Picking Up Boxes In Hilarious Instagram Update

 “You do not look like you gained weight!
 You look so good from one mamma to another,” gushed a third person, trailing their message with several red heart emoji.

 Yesterday, The Inquisitr reported that Deena had shared a gorgeous pic of herself rocking a brand new hair color.
-She opted for a stunning shade of red and her fans went wild over her bold new look.
+She opted for a stunning shade of red, and her fans went wild over her bold new look.